 Raman spectroscopy - Wikipedia

+Raman spectroscopy Energy-level diagram showing the states involved in Raman spectra.
 Raman spectroscopy (/ ˈrɑːmən /) (named after physicist C. V. Raman) is a spectroscopic technique typically used to determine vibrational modes of molecules, although rotational and other low-frequency modes of systems may also be observed.
-1 Raman spectroscopy is commonly used in chemistry to provide a structural fingerprint by which ...
+[1]

 4.3: Raman Spectroscopy - Chemistry LibreTexts